lpacher/lae/fpga/practicum/1_arty/README.md

 [**[Contents]**](#contents)

 All 7-Series and SoC Xilinx FPGAs have an embedded 1-MS/s 12-bit Analog to Digital Converter (ADC), referred to as **XADC**.
-The XADC can be compiled and used in the RTL code as an IP core, but is also available from the _Harware Manager_ for monitoring purposes.
+The XADC can be compiled and used in the RTL code as an IP core, but is also available from the _Hardware Manager_ for monitoring purposes.

 Right-click on XADC and select **Dashboard > New Dashboard**.
 In the _New Dashboard_ window you can specify a name for the